 Domestic Pets of Shoguns of Japan

-Shoguns were formidable people in Japanese history, but they also had a tender side, as evidenced by their fondness for domestic animals.
-Stay tuned as we publish amazing stories about shoguns' relationships with their pets.
+Shoguns were powerful people in Japanese history, but they also had a tender side.
+Stay tuned as we publish amazing stories about shoguns' relationships with pets.

 Falconry, known as takagari, which includes the keeping and training of hawks, was a pastime in Tokugawa Japan